Speaker

 Immutability à la C#

 Utilizing immutable types - having all their members "pure" - has proven to be an effective technique helping to reason about state, especially in parallel scenarios.
 Therefore they are heavily used by the .NET Compiler Platform.
 This reflects in the language being continuously updated with new features to design immutability.
-The latest additions in C# further expand the toolbox at our fingertips with record types and init-only setters, complementing the good old readonly modifier.
+The latest additions in C# further expand the toolbox at our fingertips with record types and init-only setters, complementing the good old readonly modifier that entails different semantics depending on its syntactic location.

 preferred session duration: 60 minutes, including Q&A